 If you want to change someone’s behavior or help them improve, at some point, you will need to embrace the discomfort and offer clear, honest feedback.
 Needless to say, it should always be polite.
 Never mistake directness with rudeness.

-Giving Negative Feedback: 1 Thing You Might Be Forgetting
+Giving Constructive Feedback: 1 Thing You Might Be Forgetting

 Communicating feedback (especially negative feedback) should always be done in a polite way.
 I am fairly confident that most people will agree with that.
 However, here’s one thing you might be forgetting: Politeness is in the eye of the beholder.
 When it comes to evaluating others, culture plays a major role.
 What for one culture sounds polite and subtle might feel false and confusing for another.
 What one culture sees as clear and honest, another might feel like a brutal slap in the face.
 This happens, to a large extent, because different cultures have different communication styles and ways to give feedback.